 Instructions

-- Preheat oven to 350F (regular bake/not fan assisted), with rack in centre of the oven.
+- Preheat oven to 350F (regular bake/not fan-assisted), with rack in centre of the oven.
 Line an 8-inch square metal baking pan with parchment paper, leaving an inch or so overhanging the sides to use as handles to remove the cookies later.
 Set aside.

-- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, mix together the all purpose flour, rice flour and sugar.
-Add the cold butter cubes and mix on low speed for several minutes, until butter is broken down into small, even-sized pieces.
+- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with a paddle attachment, mix together the all-purpose flour, rice flour and sugar.
+Add the cold butter cubes and mix on low speed for several minutes, until the butter is broken down into small, even-sized pieces.
 Mixture will usually be loose and sandy, but if you grab a bit of it and squeeze it, it should form a clump.
 (If your butter had more moisture, the mixture could be more moist.
 As long as it isn't sticky, it's fine.
 See Note 2 below to troubleshoot texture).

 - Dump mixture into your prepared baking pan.
 Using a kitchen spatula, press mixture firmly into the pan.
 (See process photos above this recipe card).
 Try to get the top as even as you can.